Alex Beard (arts manager)

-Alexander Charles Beard CBE (born October 1963) was the deputy director of the Tate from 2002 to 2013.
+Sir Alexander Charles Beard CBE (born October 1963) was the deputy director of the Tate from 2002 to 2013.
 In March 2013, he was appointed as the new chief executive of the Royal Opera House, London, succeeding Tony Hall, who relinquished the post on his appointment as Director-General of the BBC.
 Beard took up the post at the ROH in September 2013.

 Education

 He was educated at Manchester Grammar School, Westminster School and King's College London (BA, Classics).

 Career

-Beard has spent nineteen years with the Tate and previously worked for the Arts Council England for seven years (1986–93) and for KPMG (1985-6).
+Beard spent nineteen years with the Tate and previously worked for the Arts Council England for seven years (1986–93) and for KPMG (1985–6).
 At the Tate, he was responsible for the business plan for the creation of Tate Modern.
-He has also been a member of the Board of Glyndebourne Productions Ltd since 2008.
+He was also a member of the Board of Glyndebourne Productions from 2008 to 2013.

 Family

-Alex Beard has a son and a daughter, Betty Rose Beard and Alfred John Wells Beard.
+Alex Beard married Katharine Betty Warde-Aldam in 1993 and has a son and a daughter, Alfred John Wells Beard and Betty Rose Beard.